Germany’s Economic Security and Technology

 The German research community must balance screening for infiltration risks with a continued commitment to openness to global researchers, including those from China and Russia.
 In the United States, the crackdown on Chinese researchers has led to reputational and strategic damage to the country’s attractiveness as a research and innovation hub.
 As Germany – and the EU more broadly – reevaluate international participation in research, German academic institutions and BMBF guidance must remain centered on due diligence, respect for human rights, rule of law, proportionality, and an open German research environment.

 In line with the rest of Europe, Germany is actively recalibrating critical-technology access and control as a function of a darkening geopolitical landscape and an ever-accelerating speed of technological development.
-Germany’s first National Security Strategy, currently being drafted, should enable a more cohesive and controlled approach to technology governance and critical-technology market access while maintaining open access to technological innovation.
+Germany’s first National Security Strategy, currently being drafted, should enable a more cohesive and controlled approach to technology governance and critical technology markets while maintaining open access to technological innovation.
 This will require Germany to balance open markets and other business needs with national and European security and resilience.
 To do this, Germany should:

 About The Project